code0monkey1/clean-architecture-typescript-learn/README.md

 ![Adapters](pictures/adapter.webp)

-1. Adapters are the the classes , whose constructor has a way to plug the implementation ( whose type is the Port interface type)
+_Adapters are the the classes , whose constructor has a way to plug the implementation ( whose type is the Port interface type)_

 ---

 ### Plugs

 ![Plugs](pictures/plug.jpeg)

+This is the concrete implementation that plugs into the adapter in order to communicate with the port.